graphopedia-xyz/graphopedia/flow-map/index.md

 ---

-The flow maps is a combination of a maps and a flow chart or a Sankey diagram that shows the movement of objects from one location to another.
+is a combination of a maps and a flow chart or a Sankey diagram that shows the movement of objects from one location to another.
 This type of chart is often used to show migration, trade, and data transfers between locations.

 <!--more-->